taskless/taskless/docs/get-started/other.md

-# Using the Queue Object Directly
+# Getting Started with the Base JS Client

 Creating a Taskless Queue directly lets you manage the integration with a framework entirely on your own.
-This class is also used by the Taskless framework integrations, making it an accessible low level solution with a stable API.
+This package is also used by the Taskless framework integrations, making it an accessible low level solution with a stable API.

 ## Creating a Taskless Queue

-To create a Taskless Queue, you'll pass it a set of options that describe its routable URL, a callback for handling jobs, a set of [queue options](/docs/api/queue.md#queue-options), and the default [job options](/docs/api/queue.md#job-options).
+To create a Taskless Queue, you'll pass it a set of options that describe its routable URL, a callback for handling jobs, a set of [queue options](/docs/packages/client/queue.md#queue-options), and the default [job options](/docs/packages/client/queue.md#job-options).

 ```ts
 import { Queue } from "@taskless/client";